Noribogaine

 Noribogaine, also known as O-desmethylibogaine or 12-hydroxyibogamine, is the principal psychoactive metabolite of the oneirogen ibogaine.
-It is thought to be involved in the antiaddictive effects of ibogaine-containing plant extracts, such as Tabernanthe iboga.
+It may be involved in the potential antiaddictive effects of ibogaine and ibogaine-containing plant extracts, such as Tabernanthe iboga.

 The drug appears to have a complex mechanism of action, with many different observed activities.
 Some of its most potent actions is atypical κ-opioid receptor agonism and serotonin reuptake inhibition.
 Noribogaine has potent psychoplastogenic effects similarly to ibogaine.

-Noribogaine was first described in the scientific literature by at least 1958 and was first identified as a metabolite of ibogaine by 1995.
+Noribogaine was first described in the scientific literature by 1958 and was first identified as a metabolite of ibogaine in 1995.
 It was first studied in humans in 2015.

 Use and effects

 Noribogaine is the major active metabolite of the oneirogen ibogaine and is thought to be primarily though not exclusively responsible for its effects.
 In contrast to ibogaine, noribogaine has been limitedly evaluated in humans.
 It was noted in 2007 that administration of noribogaine to humans had not yet been reported.
 In 2015 and 2016 however, two clinical studies of noribogaine were published.
 It was tested at relatively low doses of 3 to 180 mg in these studies.
 At these doses, no hallucinations, dream-like states, or other hallucinogenic effects were reported.
 Similarly, it produced no μ-opioid receptor agonistic pharmacodynamic effects, such as pupil constriction or analgesia.
 At higher doses, in the area of 400 to 1,000 mg or more, ibogaine has been reported to produce hallucinogenic effects.